Myth Busting: How Will DPI™ Impact My Day as a Provider?

 #1: DPI™ will increase the number of patients providers must see

 Our recommendations are based upon your current processes, stated goals, resources, and ancillary services.
-For this reason, we cannot predict exactly which tactics and tricks will work best for your individual clinic.
-We assure you, however, that your practice will, at minimum, see workflow changes that impact communication between providers and your MAs or nurses, as well as changes to your team’s patient preparation process.
+For this reason, we cannot predict exactly which tactics and tricks will be effective for improving efficiency suited for your clinic.
+We assure you, however, that your practice will, at minimum, see changes that impact communication between providers and your MAs or nurses, as well as changes to your team’s patient preparation process.

 Roland is an 82-year-old male.
 He has a history of dementia and has been prescribed Xanax at night.
 He is coming in for his annual wellness visit.
 His daughter, who is his caregiver, said he did not yet get the flu shot and they asked about the Pneumo vaccine as part of his visit tomorrow.
 I also checked and he is due for his Tdap and shingles zoster as well.
 They said he used up all his steroid medication and they will bring in a list of everything he is taking.